Adtalem Global Education: History

-In 2007, DeVry expanded its reach into online education with the addition of Advanced Academics, an online secondary education that partners with schools and school districts across the United States.
-Carrington College, formerly known as Apollo College and Western Career College, joined DeVry in 2008.
-In 2009, DeVry acquired a majority stake in Fanor, later known as DeVry Brasil, a provider of post-secondary education with campuses located in northeastern Brazil.
-In June 2009, Standard and Poor's added Devry Inc. to its index of stocks, replacing newly-bankrupt General Motors.
+DeVry Inc. was created in 1987 with the merger of DeVry Institute of Technology (DIT) and the Keller Graduate School of Management.
+DIT was established in Chicago as the DeForest Training School in 1931 and was acquired by Bell & Howell in 1967.
+Keller was started by two DIT teachers in 1973; the company acquired DIT from Bell & Howell in 1987.
+DeVry Inc. went public in 1991, moved to the New York Stock Exchange in 1995, and became known as DeVry Education Group in 2013.
+The company was previously based in Downers Grove, Illinois.

+In 2012, the company moved 150 jobs from its campus in Roscoe Village to a new office in Chicago's West Loop.
+The company had additional offices in Oak Brook, as of 2013.
+In 2015, the company opened another office in the West Loop, after the city approved a $1 million subsidy for the company in the form of tax increment financing in 2012.

 In 2011, DeVry continued its international reach with the acquisition of ATC International (a subsidiary of Becker Professional Education), which provides professional finance and accounting training in Central and Eastern Europe as well as Central Asia; and American University of the Caribbean, a medical school located in St. Maarten.
 In November 2013, DeVry Inc. was renamed DeVry Education Group.

-Daniel Hamburger resigned in 2016 as CEO of DeVry with a payout of 5.3 million dollars.
-Eight-year board member, Lisa Wardell was appointed president and CEO of DeVry Education Group.
-In 2017, DeVry Education was rebranded as Adtalem Global Education.
+DeVry Education Group changed its name to Adtalem Global Education in June 2018.
 In December 2018, Adtalem completed transferral of DeVry University and Keller Graduate School of Management properties to Cogswell Education LLC.
 This was completed just days after the transfer of Carrington College to San Joaquin Valley College.

-In 2019, Adtalem partnered with Dillard University, Charles Drew University of Medicine and Science, Florida Agricultural and Mechanical University, and Tuskegee University to increase physician diversity and entered into the Historically Black Colleges and Universities (HBCU) Partnership Challenge, created by the Bipartisan Congressional HBCU Caucus, to increase diversity in key workforce sectors.

-In September 2020, Adtalem Global Education Inc announced that it began the process of purchasing Walden University.
-In August 2021, Adtalem Global Education Inc completed its acquisition of Walden University for $1.48 billion.
+In September 2020, Adtalem Global Education announced that it began the process of purchasing Walden University for US$1.48 billion in cash.
+According to Higher Education Dive "Two investment firms, Engine Capital and Hawk Ridge Partners, wrote in an open letter...that they were "severely disappointed" with the board's decision to purchase Walden, calling the college a 'substantially inferior asset.'"In August 2021, Adtalem Global Education Inc completed its acquisition of Walden University.

-In 2022, Adtalem sold the Association of Certified Anti-Money Laundering Specialists, Becker Professional Education and OnCourse Learning to Wendel Group and Colibri Group, respectively.
+In 2022, Adtalem sold the Association of Certified Anti-Money Laundering Specialists, Becker Professional Education and OnCourse Learning to Wendel Group and Colibri Group.